 181, can have multiple instance sequences in the deployed instances, depending on when those instances came online and how many other releases were seen before release sequence

-Note that instance sequences are only tracked by app manager instances, and the vendor portal has no knowledge of these numbers.
+Note that instance sequences are only tracked by KOTS instances, and the vendor portal has no knowledge of these numbers.

-The following graphic shows instance sequence numbers on the Replicated admin console dashboard:
+The following graphic shows instance sequence numbers on the admin console dashboard:

 Semantic Versioning Sequence